Tensor network approximation of Koopman operators: Concluding remarks

 In terms of future work, the tensor network approach presented in this paper provides a flexible approximation framework with several possible directions for further development.
 First, as noted in \cref{rk:roots}, the scheme based on the $n$-th roots $\xi^{1/n}$ is one of many possibilities of lifting the state vector $\xi \in \mathcal H_\tau$ to the Fock space.
 From the point of view of asymptotic convergence, it suffices to identify any set of functions $\xi^{(1)}, \ldots, \xi^{(n)}$ whose pointwise product $\Delta_n^* (\xi^{(1)} \otimes \ldots \otimes \xi^{(n)})$ recovers $\xi$.
-Second, the amplification scheme leading to the quantum observables $A_{f,\tau,n}$ that act on individual gradings $\mathcal H^{\otimes(n+1)}$ could be generalized to yield quantum observables acting on multiple gradings, e.g., through (possibly infinite) linear combinations $\sum_n c_n A_{f,\tau,n}$.
+Second, the amplification scheme leading to the quantum observables $A_{f, \sigma, \tau, n}$ that act on individual gradings $\mathcal H^{\otimes(n+1)}$ could be generalized to yield quantum observables acting on multiple gradings, e.g., through (possibly infinite) linear combinations $\sum_n c_n A_{f, \sigma, \tau, n}$.
 Exploring these more general schemes would be a fruitful avenue of future work that could potentially improve the performance of the method at large evolution time $t$ and/or in regions of state space such as fixed points with highly oscillatory eigenfunctions (see \cref{sec:evo}).
-A related research direction would be to characterize the structure of the resulting tree tensor networks (TTNs) using methods from renormalization group theory.
+The tensor network we utilized and the finite cut off made resembles a tensor train along with a finite rank approximation (see \cite{Oseledets11}).
+Future work may focus on optimizations from tensor trains for the tensor network approach to Koopman operators.
+A related research direction would be to characterize the structure of the resulting tree tensor networks using methods from renormalization group theory.

 Finally, even though the methods presented in this paper are already beneficial in the context of classical numerical computation, their common mathematical foundation with many-body quantum physics motivates the development of efficient implementations on quantum computing platforms.
 Here, a challenge stems from the fact that the comultiplication operators $\Delta$ employed in the scheme are not unitary, and thus cannot be directly implemented using quantum logic gates.
 Recent work on representing non-unitary operators in tensor networks through orthogonal forms \cite{Ran20} may be a promising way of addressing these challenges.
 More generally, we are hopeful that the work presented in this paper will stimulate fruitful interactions between the fields of classical dynamics and many-body quantum theory.